odrling/peony-twitter/docs/adv_usage/install.rst

 or GIFs from a file path that would not be recognized by the ``mimetypes`` module (shipped with Python) or from a file object.

+If ``python-magic`` doesn't seem to be used check that libmagic is installed on your system as this module depends on this native library.
+You can follow the `installation instructions of python-magic`_.

+.. _installation instructions of python-magic: https://github.com/ahupp/python-magic#installation

 aiofiles
 --------